mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 Weapon TL Range Damage Tons Spaces Cost Magazine Magazine Cost Traits Cannon 8 2 1DD 2.5 10 Cr400000 30 Cr5000 Blast 10

 EARLY MACHINEGUN Once the principles of machineguns were understood, militaries were quick to adopt them.
 Design flaws and tendencies to jam were overcome, leaving a weapon that ruled the battlefield utterly.
-The listed range is in metres.
+The listed range is in meters.

 Weapon TL Range Damage Tons Spaces Cost Magazine Magazine Cost Traits Early Machinegun 4 400 3D 14 1 Cr1200 30 Cr100 Auto 3